chrisboakes/chris-boakes/src/_posts/2018-09-01-serverless-with-nuxtjs-vue-contentful-netlify.md

 title:  "Static and serverless with Nuxt.js, Vuex, Contentful, Netlify"
 date:   2018-09-01 09:28:59
 categories: ['serverless', 'javascript', 'vuejs', 'contentful', 'netlify']
+excerpt: "I'm a big fan of Vue.js and Vuex for state management.
+Combine this with Nuxt and you can generate a static version of your Vue application and give your users a speedy site served from HTML files."
 ---

 # Static and serverless with Nuxt.js, Vuex, Contentful, Netlify